-Liquidity levels in the domestic financial system continued to be very high in February and March 2013.
-As a result, money market interest rates fluctuated slightly around the levels recorded early in the year.
-The weighted interest rate on overnight interbank loans edged down from 0.38% in January to 0.37% in March.
-Yields on kuna and foreign currency-indexed T-bills also decreased in that period.
+The exceptionally high liquidity in the domestic financial system continued in May 2013, resulting in a further fall in the already low money market interest rates.
+The weighted interest rate on overnight interbank loans thus fell from 0.41% in April to 0.31% in May.
+Concurrently, yields on kuna and foreign currency-indexed T-bills largely stagnated at the levels of April.